University-of-Delaware-IT-RCI/snodelist/README.md

 $ snodelist  -h
 usage:

-  snodelist {options} {<host expression> {<host expression> ..}}
+  ./snodelist {options} {<host expression> {<host expression> ..}}

  options:

   -h/--help                        show this information

   EXPAND / COMPRESS MODES

     -e/--expand                    output as individual names (default mode) -d/--delimiter <str>         use <str> between each hostname in expanded mode (default:  a newline character)

     -c/--compress                  output in compressed (compact) form

     -i/--include-env{=<varname>}   include a host list present in the environment variable <varname>; omitting the <varname> defaults
-                                 to using SLURM_JOB_NODELIST
+                                   to using SLURM_JOB_NODELIST (can be used multiple times) -l/--nodelist=<file>           read node expressions from the given <file>; use a dash (-) to read from stdin (can be used multiple times) -X/--exclude-env=<varname>     remove all hosts present in the environment variable
+                                   <varname> from the final node list
-    -u/--unique                  remove any duplicate names (for expand and compress modes)
+    -x--exclude=<host expression>  remove hosts from the final node list -u/--unique                    remove any duplicate names (for expand and compress modes)

     NOTE:  In the expand/compress modes, if no host lists are explicitly added then SLURM_JOB_NODELIST is checked by default.

   MACHINEFILE MODE

     -m/--machinefile               generate a MPI-style machine file using the SLURM_JOB_NODELIST and SLURM_TASKS_PER_NODE
                                    environment variables
       -f/--format=<line-format>    apply the given <line-format> to each host in the list; the <line-format> can include the following tokens that are filled-in for each host:

                                      %%       literal percent sign
                                      %h      host name
                                      %c      rank count
                                      %C      optional rank count (omitted if 1)
                                      %[:]c   rank count with preceding colon
                                      %[:]C   optional rank count with preceding colon

                                    the colon in the latter two tokens can be any string of punctuation in the set [-_:;.,/\|] or whitespace -n/--no-repeats              if the <line-format> lacks a count token, do not repeat the line once for each task on the host

 ```